 Sexual Dysfunction

 Erectile dysfunction (ED) is a risk with every type of treatment for prostate cancer, but the exact risk is very specific to each patient.
 The better a man’s erections are before prostate cancer treatment, the better chance he has of preserving function.
-However, even in the hands of the finest surgeons only about 15% of men will have undiminished erectile function two years after the operation.
+However, even in the hands of the finest surgeons only 15% of men will enjoy undiminished erectile function two years after the operation.

 Changes in Ejaculation and Orgasm